 - 5.1 The annual subscription for each category of membership shall be payable to the Honorary Treasurer from the day they join.
-The subscription year runs from 6th of January for 1 year The subscription will be collected annually on the 6th of January. - 5.2 The Honorary Treasurer will have discretion occasionally to waive part or all of the subscription for the current financial year in the event of elections late in the year. - 5.3 Any Ordinary Member, Overseas Member, Associate Member, Staff Grade Member, Affiliate Member or Senior Member whose subscription is six months in arrears, and who has been duly notified thereof, shall cease to be a Member of The Association. - 5.4 With the consent of Council he/she may be reinstated on payment of arrears, up to a maximum of 12-month membership dues.
+The subscription year runs from 6th of January for 1 year The subscription will be collected annually on the 6th of January. - 5.2 The Honorary Treasurer will have discretion occasionally to waive part or all of the subscription for the current financial year in the event of elections late in the year. - 5.3 Any Ordinary Member, Overseas Member, Associate Member, Staff Grade Member, Affiliate Member or Senior Member whose subscription is three months in arrears, and who has been duly notified thereof, shall cease to be a Member of The Association. - 5.4 He/she may be reinstated on payment of arrears, up to a maximum of 12-month membership dues.